-In case of financial need, the value of Scholarships may be increased by the award of additional means-tested funding.
-Parents interested in applying for such funding should tick the required box on the Scholarship Application Form.
-We will then contact you to request the completion of a confidential statement of financial circumstances for consideration.
+Parents interested in applying for bursarial financial support should complete a separate form, available on request from our Admissions Department.
+This will require the completion of a confidential statement of financial circumstances for consideration.
 Parents will then be invited to discuss the possibility for further financial support with the School Principal.

 The school will consider compassionate and other circumstances including financial means to decide on the level of support provided.
-The school, at its discretion, may grant the title of Scholar without any financial award.
 Bursaries will be subject to annual review and parents may be asked to provide updated financial information.
 Following a review, bursaries may be increased or decreased.

 © 2018.
 AIS - All rights reserved.